research-fosdem/research-fosdem.github.io/index.md

 - Lecture talks (normal talks) will last _25 minutes max_, followed by 5 minutes for questions and changing speaker.
 A 20/10 split also works.
 - Lightning talks will last _15 minutes max_ or a bit less if you want room for questions.

-Talks have to be _in English_ and will be recorded (including the live Q&A for online talks) and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).
-The unofficial, online talks will also be recorded and published, but somewhere else.
+Talks have to be _in English_ and will be recorded and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).
+The unofficial, online talks will also be recorded and published, but somewhere else (more on this soon).

 #### 2. Event format